wibrar/Angular/README.md

 construct a onSelectUser method to use the same method in the app component html then the select output method will output the id.

+- another output method
+  select = output<string>();
+this method already knows to make a new eventEmitter. not a signal. when using no decoraters, ots better to use this approach, new aswell.